RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/orders_history.png" alt="Orders History" width="600"/>

 In this page it is possible to view and edit informations about a single External Order Log.
+It is possibile to search an order by code with the search bar down-left or get back to the home with the Back button.

 #### Delete External Order